Academy Prep Foundation, Inc.

 Terri Scarcelli – Chief Financial Officer

-Chris Brazee – Director of IT
+Chris Brazee – Director of Information Technology

-Roxane Leary - Director of Grants
+Roxane Leary - Director of Strategic Planning and Grants

 Ensuring the Future